 Some evolutionary psychologists have suggested that arachnophobia may have developed because of the need to survive from spiders that are venomous.
 Another theory attributes the fear to a traumatizing event in one’s childhood that involved a spider.
 Whereas for some individuals the start of the phobia was a memorable ordeal, many others do not remember what led to the phobia.

-Arachnophobia can be a thing of the past – no one need fear spiders again.
-There are treatment programs that really do work and there’s one we particularly recommend:
+Arachnophobia can be a thing of the past – no one need fear spiders again as there are treatment programs that really do work.

-Those who suffer from arachnophobia are likely to experience or display some of the following psychological and physical symptoms: Though people who suffer from arachnophobia know that all spiders are not harmful, they experience anxiety or panic attacks at the mere sight of a spider, or sometimes even on sighting spider webs.
-Yet others experience anxiety as soon as they see pictures of spiders.
+Though people who suffer from arachnophobia know that most spiders are not harmful, they experience anxiety or panic attacks at the mere sight of any spider.
+In more exteme cases it only takes the sighting of a spider web to trigger this reaction.
+Some Arachnopobes even experience anxiety if they see a mere pictures of a spiders.
 They do not experience anxiety in places where there are no spiders.

 Individuals with a fear of spiders are preoccupied most of the time looking out for the little 8 legged critters.
 If they encounter one you may hear the scream, see them roted to the spot and unable to move or see them do the opposite and run away from the place.
 In less extreme cases the reaction may just be to watch the spider carefully, tracking its movements to ensure it doesn’t get any closer.
 They tend to limit those activities if there is a chance of encountering spiders.
 This could mean playing outdoors, camping, staying alone in the house, going to the zoo, etc. They do not go out alone at nights and thoroughly avoid going to those places where a spider was recently discovered.